jvbridge/Inkly/README.md

 Their names are Gavin Hues and Vernon Wong.

+Gavin made most of the art and the music, Vernon did level design

 ## Installation
 This game is hosted over at http://jvbridge.github.io/Inkly/ for all to see, if you wish to host it yourself you can merely download the files and put it in your own web hosting devices